 The Trawün allowed ancestral wisdom to join the arts and natural sciences and contribute significantly and collaboratively to the teaching of 80 children in this rural area.
 The kimche Florencio Manguilef gave a beautiful anecdote about the importance of nature in the community.
 He said: “Nature speaks, and when it speaks it emits sound.
 Nature and its living beings, we all emit sounds.
 For more than 15 thousand years we, the Mapuche people have always heard how nature speaks to us, and that sound that She emits, we made it a word, and that is the birth of our Mapudungun (Mapuche language).”

-With these impacting words, the Trawün began!
+With these striking words, the Trawün began!
 Even before beginning their walk, the children understood that the environment delivers important messages that help build knowledge and make people grow.

 The Treile Dance, Txegül purun